Sponsored by Charm City Bluegrass, Garrison Forest School, Race Pace Bicycles, The Walters Art Museum, Charm City

-Doors open at 9 a.m. and the music runs from 9:30 a.m.-11 a.m.
+Doors open at 9 a.m. and the music runs from 9:30 a.m.-11:30 a.m.
 Each performance has an opening act as well as a headliner.
 We'll have snacks (organic fig bars and fruit strips) as well as drinks (Horizon milk and Honest juice) which are included in the ticket price for all kids.
 Race Pace Bicycles also sets up bicycles with training wheels for children to ride around the enclosed plaza outside our studio, and we'll have arts and crafts too!

 The WTMD performance studio is a safe, clean environment with comfy furniture that’s ideal for climbing and sitting.
 Both our men’s and women’s bathrooms have stainless steel changing tables, and we now have stools for our bathroom sinks (so you don't have to hoist your little ones up to the faucet).

 Also -- kids under 2 are free!
 However, please reserve a free spot for your kid(s) under 2 so we know how many little ones to expect.

 We're throwing open our doors for this new indoor/outdoor version of Saturday Morning Tunes, featuring live music on the plaza and the main stage!
 We're thrilled to welcome children's musician and storyteller Barry Louis Polisar, who wrote "All I Want Is You," the theme song to the hit movie "Juno."